 Audit Committee.
 Among other things, the Audit Committee reviews the scope and results of the annual audit by our independent auditors and receives and reviews internal and external audit reports.
-The committee also monitors the qualifications, independence, and performance of our independent auditor and internal auditors.
+The committee also monitors the qualifications, independence, and performance of our independent auditor and our Chief Audit Executive and internal audit team.
 Its members include Ms. Anthony and Messrs.
 Copeland, Denny, and Lancaster.
 Mr. Copeland is the chairman of the committee.
-The Audit Committee met six times in 2023, once in January 2024 and once in February 2024.
+The Audit Committee met six times in 2024, once in January 2025 and once in February 2025.
 The Board of Directors has determined that it believes all Audit Committee members are financially literate under the current listing standards of Nasdaq.
-The Board of Directors also believes Mr. Copeland and Ms. Anthony qualify as an "audit committee financial expert" as defined by the Securities and Exchange Commission rules adopted pursuant to the Sarbanes-Oxley Act of 2002.
+The Board of Directors also believes Mr. Copeland qualifies as an "audit committee financial expert" as defined by the Securities and Exchange Commission rules adopted pursuant to the Sarbanes-Oxley Act of 2002.

 Compensation Committee.
 The members of the Compensation Committee include Ms. Braun, Dr. Jones and Messrs., Lancaster, Matthews, and Trotter.
 Mr. Lancaster is the chairman of the committee.
 All committee members are deemed to be independent.
 In determining the independence of the members, the Board of Directors has used independence requirements specified by Nasdaq Rule 5605(d)(2)(A) and has applied this definition consistently to all committee members.
 The committee meets as needed during the year but generally meets four to five times per year.
-The Compensation Committee met five times during 2023, twice in January 2024 and once in March 2024.
-The Compensation Committee charter can be found on our website at www.ffin.com in the "Investor Relations/Shareholder Information/Governance Documents" section.
+The Compensation Committee met five times during 2024, twice in January 2025 and once in March 2025.

 The Compensation Committee is responsible for making recommendations to the Board of Directors concerning compensation matters for the Company's executive officers and directors.
-Executives of the Company are integral in the compensation process for the Company; however, the committee determines all elements of pay for the Chairman, President, and Chief Executive Officer.
-With the assistance of the Chief Financial Officer and the human resources department, the Chairman, President, and Chief Executive Officers, to the committee for their review and approval.
+Executives of the Company are integral in the compensation process for the Company; however, the committee determines all elements of pay for the Chairman and Chief Executive Officer.
+With the assistance of the Chief Financial Officer and the human resources department, the Chairman and Chief Executive Officer makes recommendations for all Company executives, including the named executive officers, to the committee for their review and approval.
 For the named executive officers, the committee develops compensation recommendations to the full Board of Directors for approval.

-The Compensation Committee also oversees the administration of employee benefits and benefit plans for the Company and its subsidiaries, including our profit sharing and flexible spending plans as well as our 2021 Omnibus Plan, 2015 Restricted Stock Plan, and 2012 Incentive Stock Option Plan for key employees.
+The Compensation Committee also oversees the administration of employee benefits and benefit plans for the Company and its subsidiaries, including our profit sharing and flexible spending plans as well as our 2021 Omnibus Plan and 2012 Incentive Stock Option Plan for key employees.
 The committee delegates day-to-day administration of the clerical elements of these programs to the human resources department, Trust Company as trustee of the profit sharing plans, and other executive officers overseeing the equity plans.

-The agenda for meetings of the Compensation Committee is set by its chairman, acting with the assistance of the Company's Chairman, President, and Chief Executive Officer, and Chief Financial Officer.
+The agenda for meetings of the Compensation Committee is set by its chairman, acting with the assistance of the Company's Chairman and Chief Executive Officer, and Chief Financial Officer.
 At each meeting, the committee meets in executive sessions without management or any non-independent directors.
-In making compensation decisions, the Compensation Committee obtains information from a variety of public sources and considers the recommendations of the Company's management, human resources department, and trust company.
+In making compensation decisions, the Compensation Committee obtains information from a variety of public sources and considers the recommendations of the Company's management, human resources department, and Trust company.
 The committee makes periodic reports to the full Board of Directors.